-Benefit Description You pay Emergency within our service area High Option Standard Option Emergency care at a doctor's office \$20 per visit to your primary care physician \$25 per visit to your primary care physician \$35 per visit to a specialist \$40 per visit to a specialist Emergency care at an urgent care center \$35 per visit \$40 per visit Emergency care as an outpatient at a hospital, including doctors' services \$150 per visit, waived if admitted \$150 per visit, waived if admitted Not covered: Elective care or non-emergency care All charges All charges Emergency outside our service area High Option Standard Option Emergency care at a doctor's office \$20 per visit to your primary care physician \$25 per visit to your primary care physician \$35 per visit to a specialist \$40 per visit to a specialist Emergency care at an urgent care center \$35 per visit \$40 per visit Emergency care as an outpatient at a hospital, including doctors' services \$150 per visit, waived if admitted \$150 per visit, waived if admitted Not covered: All charges All charges • Elective care or non-emergency care • Emergency care provided outside the service area if the need for care could have been foreseen before leaving the service area Medical and hospital costs resulting from a normal full-term delivery of a baby outside the service area Ambulance High Option Standard Option Professional ambulance service when medically appropriate Nothing Nothing Note: See 5(c) for non-emergency service.
+Benefit Description You pay Emergency within our service area High Option Standard Option Emergency care at a doctor's office \$20 per office visit to a primary care physician. \$25 per visit to your primary care physician \$35 per office visit to a specialist \$40 per visit to a specialist Emergency care at an urgent care center \$35 per visit \$40 per visit Emergency care as an outpatient at a hospital, including doctors' services \$150 per visit; copay is waived if admitted \$150 per visit; copay is waived if admitted Note: If admitted, hospital copays apply.
+See Section 5(c) for Inpatient hospital services.
+Not covered: Elective care or non-emergency care All charges All charges Emergency outside our service area High Option Standard Option Emergency care at a doctor's office \$20 per visit to a primary care physician \$25 per visit to a primary care physician \$35 per visit to a specialist \$40 per visit to a specialist Emergency care at an urgent care center \$35 per visit \$40 per visit Emergency care as an outpatient at a hospital, including doctors' services \$150 per visit; copay is waived if admitted \$150 per visit; copay is waived if admitted Note: If admitted, hospital copays apply.
+See Section 5(c) for Inpatient hospital services.
+Not covered: All charges All charges Elective care or non-emergency care • Emergency care provided outside the service area if the need for care could have been foreseen before leaving the service area Medical and hospital costs resulting from a normal full-term delivery of a baby outside the service area Ambulance High Option Standard Option Professional ambulance service Nothing Nothing Note: Air ambulance is covered only when point of pick-up is inaccessible by land vehicle; or great distances or other obstacles are involved in getting a patient to the nearest hospital with appropriate facilities when prompt admission is essential.